 Peer to peer betting is still a new thing in Australia, so I’ll explain how it works in as much detail as possible.
 My Buddybet review also covers everything else you should know before registering an account.
-We talk more about things like payment methods and customer support.

 - Bet against friends